FabioDev86/front-end-mentor/body-fat-calculator/DEVLOG.md

 I decided to rename the Mesurements component into Data component.

 Ok, added the radio, next time I will add the female formula

+## 28 Jul 2023
+There is a problem.
+The female formula needs different spots.
+So the value from the rdio button should change the input fields.

+First I changed the name of the ContextProvider from SpotsProvider to DataProvider.
+Then the name of the spots from {pectoral, abdomen, quadricep} to {spot1, spot2, spot3} so that they can be for either male or female.